facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 These modes are/work as follows:

-arg: The state visible externaly.
+arg: The state visible externally.
 > only provide access to the immutable interface of the objects to which they
 > refer.
 There are no restrictions upon the transfer or use of arg expressions
 > around a program